Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Summary and Interpretation

 \section{Summary and Interpretation}

-In summary, we have calculated shear viscosity tensor of electron fluid in graphene system at finite magnetic field using the relaxation time approximation based on kinetic theory framework.
-In contrast to the isotropic shear viscosity coefficient in absence of magnetic field, an anisotropic transportation will be created due to magnetic field, which give rise to five independent shear viscosity coefficients by accompanying with five velocity gradient tensors.
-These coefficients are physically categorized by three components: perpendicular, parallel and hall components according to the applied magnetic field direction.
-At zero magnetic field limit, there will be no Hall viscosity and no anisotropy, which means that parallel and perpendicular component remain same and equal to the isotropic value.
-As magnetic field increases, anisotropy in viscous tensor starts, which means that parallel and perpendicular components of viscosity become unequal.
-However, for building a noticeable anisotropy, magnetic field should cross a threshold values, whcih are around $10^{-2}-10^{-1}$ Tesla, $10$ Tesla and $10^{14}-10^{15}$ Tesla for electron fluid in graphene system, non-relativistic electron fluid and ultra-relativistic quark/hadronic fluid respectively.
-Near charge neutrality point $(\frac{\mu}{T} \rightarrow 0)$, Hall viscosity of electron fluid in graphene is disappeared due to cancellation of electron and hole contribution.
-Same is true for quark/hadronic fluid at zero (net) quark/baryon density or chemical potential, expected in RHIC and LHC experiments.
-So, for a getting a non-zero Hall viscosity, we need a finite electron Fermi energy and quark chemical potential for which electron and quark density becomes larger than the hole and anti-quark density respectively.
-Former case for graphene system can be achieved via doping method and later case for quark/hadronic fluid at finite quark/baryon chemical potential can be produced via low center of mass energy collision experiments like CBM and NICA.
-However, there is a possibility to break down the fluid property due to fluid to non-fluid transition as density increases.
-So, for seeing non-zero Hall ciscosity, we have to stay in such a small but non-zero density, where fluid property does not break down.
-When relaxation time scale is equal to cyclotron time scale, perpendicular component reduced to $80\%$, parallel component reduced to $50\%$ and Hall was showing maximum.
-To see the noticeable anisotropy and maximum Hall viscosity, different fluid system need different magnetic field strengths as mentioned earlier, where interesting news is that graphene requires only $0.01-0.1$ Tesla to observe maximum Hall viscosity.
+In summary, we have calculated the shear viscosity tensor of the electron fluid in the graphene system at a finite magnetic field using the relaxation time approximation based on the kinetic theory framework.
+In contrast to the isotropic shear viscosity coefficient in the absence of a magnetic field, an anisotropic transportation will be created due to a magnetic field, which gives rise to five independent shear viscosity coefficients accompanied by five velocity gradient tensors.
+These coefficients are physically categorized by three components: perpendicular, parallel, and Hall components according to the applied magnetic field direction.
+At the zero magnetic field limit, there will be no Hall viscosity and no anisotropy, which means that the parallel and perpendicular components remain the same and equal to the isotropic value.
+As the magnetic field increases, anisotropy in the viscous tensor starts, which means that parallel and perpendicular components of viscosity become unequal.
+However, for building a noticeable anisotropy, the magnetic field should cross a threshold value, which is around $10^{-2}-10^{-1}$ Tesla, $10$ Tesla, and $10^{14}-10^{15}$ Tesla for electron fluid in graphene system, non-relativistic electron fluid and ultra-relativistic quark/hadronic fluid respectively.
+Near the charge neutrality point $(\frac{\mu}{T} \rightarrow 0)$, the Hall viscosity of the electron fluid in graphene disappears due to the cancellation of the electron and hole contributions.
+The same is true for quark/hadronic fluid at zero (net) quark/baryon density or chemical potential, expected in RHIC and LHC experiments.
+So, for getting a non-zero Hall viscosity, we need a finite electron Fermi energy and quark chemical potential for which electron and quark density become larger than the hole and anti-quark density, respectively.
+The former case for the graphene system can be achieved via the doping method, and the latter case for quark/hadronic fluid at finite quark/baryon chemical potential can be produced via low center of mass energy collision experiments like CBM and NICA.
+However, there is a possibility of breaking down the fluid property due to the fluid to non-fluid transition as the density increases.
+So, to see non-zero Hall viscosity, we have to stay in such a small but non-zero density, where the fluid property does not break down.
+When the relaxation time scale is equal to the cyclotron time scale, the perpendicular component is reduced to $80\%$, the parallel component is reduced to $50\%$, and the Hall is showing a maximum.
+To see the noticeable anisotropy and maximum Hall viscosity, different fluid systems need different magnetic field strengths as mentioned earlier, where interesting news is that graphene requires only $0.01-0.1$ Tesla to observe maximum Hall viscosity.